mmnessim/pico-weather-display/README.md

 There should now be many files in your build directory.
 Plug in your Pico with the bootsel button pressed and drag the `weather-display.uf2` file over to your Pico.
 The Pico should restart and immediately begin running the program.
 If using the LCD1602 display, make sure you use pins 4 and 5 respectively for SDA and SCL.

 ## Getting started with the backend
-Disclaimer: The backend can really be whatever you want it to be, so long as the response it sends to the Pico is formatted correctly.
-If you prefer to use Python or whatever other language, just be sure to format responses correctly
+*Disclaimer: The backend can really be whatever you want it to be, so long as the response it sends to the Pico is formatted correctly.
+If you prefer to use Python or whatever other language, just be sure to format responses correctly.
+The Pico expects:* `"cur={current temp} high={high} low={low} weather={current condition} precip={precip}`. *There's also a chance that the headers on a custom backend might break how I parse the response.*
-TODO put response format

 Make sure you have Go installed on your backend device of choice.
 Clone the [backend repo](https://github.com/mmnessim/pico-weather-display-backend).
 Visit the repo for more detailed instructions (in progress).
 ```sh